Boosting Immunity For COVID-19 Defense

 elbow to reduce the spread of droplets containing the virus to other people and

-measures may include working from home or avoiding places where you come in close contact with others.
+surfaces around you.
+Additionally, it is recommended by WHO and many governmental health authorities to reduce your contact with others during this time.
+These measures may include working from home or avoiding places where you come in close contact with others.

 Understanding Your Immune System